-Delicious Papas Con Huevos is an easy recipe made with perfectly crispy potatoes and scrambled eggs.
-Enjoy the simple ingredients that give a Mexican twist!
+Delicious Papas Con Huevos (Potatoes and Eggs) is an easy recipe made with perfectly crispy potatoes and scrambled eggs.
+Enjoy a simple dish with a Mexican twist!

-Papas Con Huevos (or potatoes and eggs how you would say in English) are so easy to make and they are perfect for breakfast, brunch or any time of day.
-The hardest part is chopping the vegetables, after that it’s pretty hands off!
+Papas Con Huevos (or potatoes and eggs as how you would say in English) are so easy to make and they are perfect for breakfast, brunch or any time of day.
+This is a dish I grew up eating in Mexico and continue to eat so in a weekly basis.

 I joke to my husband that eggs is the one food I could not live without!
-I eat them almost everyday and love to make them every way possible.
+I eat them almost everyday and love to make them every possible way.

-Overhead image of a plate with Potatoes and eggs and a flour tortilla on the side
+Overhead image of a plate with Potatoes, eggs and avocado slices and a flour tortilla on the side.

 Ingredients

-• Potatoes cut into 1/2 inch cubes– Use any type of potatoes you have on hand (Yukon gold, russet, red, etc.).
+• Potatoes cut into 1/2 inch cubes– Use any type of potatoes you have on hand (Yukon gold potatoes, russet potatoes, red potatoes, etc.).
 I like to peel mine but you can leave the skin on if you want.
 Just make sure you wash and scrub them very well before cutting them!

-• Onions (chopped as shown below) – use white or yellow onions
+• Onions (chopped as shown below) – use white, yellow onions or red onions.

-• Anaheim pepper – I like this one since it’s mild but you can use jalapeños, serranos or even roasted chile poblanos.
+• Anaheim pepper – I like this one since it’s mild (for the hubby!) but if you like spicy food, you can use jalapeños, serranos or even roasted chile poblanos.
 Adding fresh chiles is optional but this is what will add that Mexican flavor to your breakfast.

 • Tomatoes – I didn’t use any but you’re more than welcome to do so!